silvesterwali/silvesterwali/README.md

 I am very interested in coding, currently I'm exploring javascript and php.
-Express and Lumen are the backends that I understand today. i am also interested in nuxt and this is very fun. currently I am a junior web development at PT Saka Agung Abadi
+Express and Lumen are the backends that I understand today. i am also interested in nuxt and this is very fun. currently I am a Fullstack web development at PT Saka Agung Abadi and Bali Culinary Pastry School.

 ---